vanjac/aodix-repair/README.md

 - Start Cheat Engine (32-bit)
 - Click the flashing button in Cheat Engine, select the Aodix process, and choose Open.
 - Load the `Aodix.CT` cheat table found in this repository.
 After you do this once, Cheat Engine should remember and prompt you to load it the next time.
-- Check the box next to "Bug fixes" to enable all bug fix patches.
+- Check the box next to "All patches" to enable all patches at once, or you can choose individual patches/categories.
 This should be done before loading any VSTs.

 ### List of patches

+- Bug fixes
     - **Fix VST path bug:** Fixes a bug that causes some VSTs to save with corrupted paths, preventing them from being loaded again.
     - **Fix Bounce panel MIDI crash:** Fixes a crash triggered by MIDI input while the Bounce panel is open.
+- Features
+    - **Allow pre-release=0:** Allows setting the pre-release to 0

 ## File repair instructions